Science on the Go

 With Science on the Go you’ll experience both professional learning and practical support through a curriculum-specific workshop, all lesson materials prepped, and an ongoing partnership with a museum educator to collaborate around classroom implementation and reflection.
 For over 30 years, our experienced education staff has been working side-by-side with teachers and their students throughout Chicago.

 Science on the Go registration is open for the 2025-2026 school year.
-Session 1 implementation runs October 21 - December 12, but registration for all quarters is open.
+Session 2 implementation runs January 13, 2026 - February 27, 2026, but registration for all sessions is open.

 Click the button below to register your classroom.